• Home

 Typically, if you have a blood pressure reading of 140/90 or higher, you will be regarded as having high blood pressure.
 On the other hand, if you have a blood pressure reading of 90/60 or below, you will be regarded as having low blood pressure.

-What’s the difference between low and high blood pressure?
+<34>What’s the difference between low and high blood pressure?

 Our heart does a great job of pumping blood constantly around in our bodies, helping to deliver essential energy and minerals for us to function.
-Pressure is needed in order for this to happen, but if there is too much and our blood pressure is too high, then this can damage our arteries and heart.
+Pressure is needed for this to happen, but if it is too much and our blood pressure is too high, then this can damage our arteries and heart.
 In contrast, if blood pressure is too low, then this can prevent a healthy flow of blood to the brain and other organs, leading to a feeling of dizziness or even fainting.
 Low blood pressure is not as concerning as high blood pressure, but it should still be monitored as a precautionary measure.

 What lifestyle factors may trigger high blood pressure?